Essential Vitamins For a Healthy Head of Hair

 Although the main causes of male pattern baldness are genetic and hormonal, diet and lifestyle factors can also have a huge effect on the health and thickness of your hair.

 One important hair health factor that’s often forgotten is vitamin consumption.
-Just like vitamins can strengthen your immune system and give you healthier skin, regular consumption of certain vitamins may have a measurable positive impact on the thickness, shine
+Just like vitamins can strengthen your immune system and give you healthier skin, regular consumption of certain vitamins may have a measurable positive impact on the thickness, shine and health of your hair.

 If you’ve noticed your hair starting to thin, become weaker, or split apart towards the end, there’s a chance it could be due to insufficient vitamin consumption.